Mew (Pokémon): Design and characteristics

-Mew is a Psychic-type Pokémon with high stats.
+Mew is a Psychic-type mythical Pokémon with high stats.
 Morimoto designed it as a pale pink feliform creature with somewhat large eyes and a long, thin tail that broadens at the end, though the shiny version is blue and rarely distributed.
 Mew was primarily designed off of its in-universe clone, Mewtwo.
 It was designed as a simpler version of Mewtwo, being visually much smaller in terms of both size and sprite, with less detail on its body, so it would take up less space in the game's data.
 Mew was not shown moving until the first movie, and thus it had no behaviors and personality outlined yet.
 These movements and personality traits were primarily created by the movie's animators, who were working off its in-game sprite.
 Morimoto was amazed upon seeing the final product in the film.
 Morimoto has stated that Mew is his favorite design from the series, and has even incorporated the Pokémon as a part of his signature.

 Mew's design has been considered similar to hairless cats, as well as embryos.
 Scientists within the game view it as being the single ancestor of all other Pokémon.
 It is shy and rarely seen by humans.
 It is a Mythical Pokémon, Pokémon species which are much more powerful and rare than standard species and are typically only made available by special event.
 It is the last of the Pokémon from Red and Blue in the order of the in-game Pokédex.
 In Red, Blue, Yellow, and their remakes, the player can find journal entries in the Pokémon Mansion on Cinnabar Island stating that Mew was discovered deep in the jungles of Guyana, South America, on July 5 of an unspecified year, named on July 10, and that it "gave birth" to Mewtwo on February 6.
 In the video games, it is possible for Mew to learn any move that can be taught to it via several in-game mechanics, such as tutoring and "Technical Machine" items.
 It can also transform into other Pokémon via the move Transform.
 Due to its high overall statistics and vast move pool, Mew is regarded as one of the strongest Pokémon in Red, Blue, and Yellow.
 In the anime, it is capable of flight, teleportation, shapeshifting (via the move Transform), rendering itself invisible, and summoning bubbles of psychic energy.